Anthony-T-N/Router_Command_Strip/README.md

 Usage
 -
-Two text files are generated named as "router.txt" and new_router.txt as the script is executed.
+Two text files are generated named as "router.txt" and "new_router.txt" as the script is executed.

 **router.txt file content**
 ```text